A Supersymmetry Primer: The Minimal Supersymmetric Standard Model

 The possible existence of such terms might seem rather disturbing, since corresponding $\Baryon$- and $\Lepton$-violating processes have not been seen experimentally.
 The most obvious experimental constraint comes from the non-observation of proton decay, which would violate both $\Baryon$ and $\Lepton$ by 1 unit.
 If both $\lambda^\prime$ and $\lambda^{\prime\prime}$ couplings were present and unsuppressed, then the lifetime of the proton would be extremely short.
-For example, Feynman diagrams like the one in Figure~\ref{fig:protondecay}\footnote{In this diagram and others below, the arrows on propagators are often omitted for simplicity, and external fermion label refer to physical particle states rather than 2-component fermion fields.} would lead to
+For example, Feynman diagrams like the one in Figure~\ref{fig:protondecay}\footnote{In this diagram and others below, the arrows on propagators are often omitted for simplicity, and external fermion labels refer to physical particle states rather than 2-component fermion fields.} would lead to

-$p^+ \rightarrow e^+ \pi^0$ (shown) or $e^+ K^0$ or $\mu^+ \pi^0$ or $\mu^+ K^0$ or $\nu \pi^+$ or $\nu K^+$ etc.~depending on which components of $\lambda^{\prime}$ and $\lambda^{\prime\prime}$ are largest.\footnote{The coupling $\lambda^{\prime\prime}$ must be antisymmetric in its last two flavor indices, since the color indices are combined antisymmetrically.
-That is why the squark in Figure~\ref{fig:protondecay} can be $\stilde{s}$ or $\stilde{b}$, but not $\stilde{d}$, for $u,d$ quarks in the proton.} As a rough estimate based on dimensional analysis, for example, \beq \Gamma_{p \rightarrow e^+ \pi^0} \>\sim\> m_{{\rm proton}}^5 \sum_{i=2,3} |\lambda^{\prime 11i}\lambda^{\prime\prime 11i}|^2/m_{\stilde d_i}^4, \eeq which would be a tiny fraction of a second if the couplings were of order unity and the squarks have masses of order 1 TeV.
+$p^+ \rightarrow e^+ \pi^0$ (shown) or $\mu^+\pi^0$ or $\bar\nu \pi^+$ or $\bar\nu K^+$ etc.~depending on which components of $\lambda^{\prime}$ and $\lambda^{\prime\prime}$ are largest.\footnote{The coupling $\lambda^{\prime\prime}$ must be antisymmetric in its last two flavor indices, since the color indices are combined antisymmetrically.
+That is why the squark in Figure~\ref{fig:protondecay} can be $\stilde{s}$ or $\stilde{b}$, but not $\stilde{d}$, for $u,d$ quarks in the proton.} Also, diagrams with $t$-channel squark exchange can lead to final states $e^+ K^0$, $\mu^+ K^0$, $\nu\pi^+$, or $\nu K^+$, with the last two relying on left-right squark mixing.
+As a rough estimate based on dimensional analysis, for example, \beq \Gamma_{p \rightarrow e^+ \pi^0} \>\sim\> m_{{\rm proton}}^5 \sum_{i=2,3} |\lambda^{\prime 11i}\lambda^{\prime\prime 11i}|^2/m_{\stilde d_i}^4, \eeq which would be a tiny fraction of a second if the couplings were of order unity and the squarks have masses of order 1 TeV.
 In contrast, the decay time of the proton into lepton+meson final states is known experimentally to be in excess of $10^{32}$ years.
 Therefore, at least one of $\lambda^{\prime ijk}$ or $\lambda^{\prime\prime 11k}$ for each of $i=1,2$; $j=1,2$; $k=2,3$ must be extremely small.
 Many other processes also give strong constraints on the violation of lepton and baryon numbers \cite{rparityconstraints,RPVreviews}.

 One could simply try to take $\Baryon$ and $\Lepton$ conservation as a postulate in the MSSM.
 However, this is clearly a step backward from the situation in the Standard Model, where the conservation of these quantum numbers is {\it not} assumed, but is rather a pleasantly ``accidental" consequence of the fact that there are no possible renormalizable Lagrangian terms that violate $\Baryon$ or $\Lepton$.
 Furthermore, there is a quite general obstacle to treating $\Baryon$ and $\Lepton$ as fundamental symmetries of Nature, since they are known to be necessarily violated by non-perturbative electroweak effects \cite{tHooft} (even though those effects are calculably negligible for experiments at ordinary energies).
 Therefore, in the MSSM one adds a new symmetry, which has the effect of eliminating the possibility of $\Baryon$ and $\Lepton$ violating terms in the renormalizable superpotential, while allowing the good terms in eq.~(\ref{MSSMsuperpot}).
 This new symmetry is called ``$R$-parity" \cite{Rparity} or equivalently ``matter parity" \cite{matterparity}.